Welcome to PEDRA

 PEDRA uses a different approach to fitting EIS data.

-1) Instead of providing a electrical circuit model (ECM), PEDRA uses an Expandable Randles (cascading resistance) or Debye (parallel resistance) ECM.
+1) Instead of providing a equivalent circuit model (ECM), PEDRA uses an Expandable Randles (cascading resistance) or Debye (parallel resistance) ECM.

 2) The number of responses in the model is dependent on what the data can support.